Nexmo/nexmo-developer/_tutorials/en/voice-api/add-make-call-action-streamed-audio.md

 This will place a call, and pass a single action into that call which will play the audio file located at the `STREAM_URL` into the call.

-For testing purposes we'll use `https://raw.githubusercontent.com/nexmo-community/ncco-examples/gh-pages/assets/welcome_to_nexmo.mp3`
+For testing purposes use `https://raw.githubusercontent.com/nexmo-community/ncco-examples/gh-pages/assets/welcome_to_nexmo.mp3`

 Add the following code to the `VoiceController` class: